MichaelRechenberg/TastyTradeTakeHomeAssessment/README.md

 Once the dependencies are installed, you can run the following command from the tasty-trade-assessment/ folder
 > pnpm run dev

 This will start a local webserver serving up the application.
+It may take a few seconds for the server to start serving content.

 Now you can navigate to the application using a web browser by going to the URL http://localhost:5173/